fbparis/NOCMS/README.md

 * **method NOCMS::template()**

-    _void NOCMS::template(string)_
+    _void NOCMS::template(string $template)_

     Set the template which will be used to render the page.
 By default the template in use is "default".
-The parameter string must be the name of a template file in your .templates/ folder without the .php extension (ie "default" for ".templates/default.php").
+The parameter $template must be the name of a template file in your .templates/ folder without the .php extension (ie "default" for ".templates/default.php").

     _string NOCMS::template()_